ellisonbg/py4science/book/getting_started.rst

 But no matter how you are configured, those are a lot of symbols -- the basic numpy array is feature rich and powerful.
-Below are a sampling with intuitive names -- try ``help`` on any method to see more information, for example in ipython you can type ``help x.clip``.
+Below are a sampling with intuitive names -- try ``help`` on any method to see more information, for example in ipython you can type ``help x.clip`` which clips the values in a numpy array to the min/max values specified in the ``clip`` method call.

 .. ipython::